ReflexCreations/python-interface/README.md

 It implements the following features:
 - Sensor data capture / conversion - Implements an extremely rudimentary absolute value driven sensor step detection implementation.
 - Keyboard emulation - Maps the panels Left/Down/Up/Right to keyboard keys A/B/C/D. This is the easiest way to communicate with any / all programs.
 - PNG file display on panels - Converts a 12x12 PNG file and displays this on panels when it is activated.
+Automatically rotates each image to match the panel (default being the UP arrow).
 - User profiles - Can save user information to a '.rfx' file (A python dictionary stored in JSON format), making it easy to switch settings quickly.

 Example user profiles and LED PNG files are provided in the `profiles` and `assets` directories.